The importance of feminine care & pH balance

 Don’t vagina’s clean themselves?
 Yes, as magical as it sounds, your vagina is self-cleaning and can usually maintain its pH balance without additional help.
 However, circumstances can change and disrupt that perfect pH balance level.

 Menstruation- Menstrual blood holds a pH of about 7.4 and can easily fluctuate when using products such as tampons and pads, increasing the risk for bacterial growth.

 Medications- Unnatural substances such as prescription medications and antibiotics can upset the balance of good bacteria in your body.

 Hormones- Anything that contributes to the fluctuation of hormones, such as oral or internal contraceptives, hormonal replacement therapy, and pregnancy can often cause a high pH that potentially leads to vaginal infections.

 Wet or Damp Clothing- Bacteria and yeast flourish in warm and wet environments such as sweaty workout clothes and wet swimsuits.

 Now that we know more about pH and its disruptors, let’s review the many ways you can help maintain that pH balance!

-Before we get started, if you are experience any irritation, discomfort of infections do consult your physician.
+Before we get started, if you are experiencing any irritation, discomfort, or infections do consult your physician.